-For cases like these, click the Get pre-filled link option in the Forms menu, then fill in the options you want on the form.
+For cases like these, click Get pre-filled link in the Forms menu, then fill in the options you want on the form.
 Click Submit at the end, and Google will give you a unique link to share that copy of the form with the answers pre-filled.

 Need to gather responses offline?
 Google Forms can help with that too.
 Just click Print in your Forms menu, and Google Forms will make a ballot-style copy of your form that you can print or save as PDF.

 Grids and multiple-choice options show pill buttons to fill in, while text fields include blank lines for answers.
 Once respondents have filled out your paper forms, just type their answers into your Google Sheets spreadsheet to save them along with your other form entries.